 Microsoft Active Directory (MSAD) is a directory service that allows authentication and authorization of network users.
 On the Barracuda NextGen Firewall F-Series you can configure MSAD as an external authentication scheme.
-MSAD is included with all Windows Server operating systems since Windows 2000 Server.
-For MSAD authentication, you can also configure the Barracuda DC Agent, which allows transparent authentication monitoring with the Barracuda NextGen Firewall F-Series and Microsoft® domain controllers.
+MSAD is included with all Windows Server operating systems as of the Windows 2000 Server.
+For MSAD authentication, you can also configure the Barracuda DC Agent, which allows transparent authentication monitoring with the Barracuda NextGen Firewall F-Series and Microsoft domain controllers.

 Before You Begin

 If MSAD is running in native mode on a Windows 2003 Server domain, you must deactivate Kerberos pre-authentication for each user.

 To use services such FTP, URL Filter, VPN, or Firewall Authentication and Guest Access, you might need to gather group information.
 The distinguished name (DN) containing the group information is needed for external authentication using MSAD and LDAP (see also How to Configure LDAP Authentication).
 To gather group information from MSAD:

 - Go to My Network Places > Search Active Directory.

 - Select the searching domain.

 - Enter the name of the user you are searching for and click Find Now.

 - After you have found the user, add the X500 Distinguished Name column.

 - Select X500 Distinguished Name.